-stockholders, which were revised for senior management in February 2019 and again in February 2021 and for our non-employee directors in October 2021.
+We maintain robust stock ownership guidelines to ensure the interests of our executives and nonemployee directors align with those of our stockholders, which were most recently revised for senior management in February 2021 and for our non-employee directors in October 2021.
 Covered persons have five years from the most recent applicable amendment of the revised guidelines, or the date the policy or amendment becomes applicable to them, to attain the required ownership levels.
 All directors and officers subject to this policy are currently in compliance or within their window for compliance with this policy.